maks-it/ReactComplexSliceGrid/src/components/ReactComplexSliceGrid/README.md

 Resize logic is following:
 * Capture target object
-* retreive mouseX and mouseX positions, name (this will define action we doing), and row, offsetHeight, and offsetWidth, then place them into touchState.
+* retreive mouseX and mouseX positions, type (this will define action we doing), then row, offsetHeight, and offsetWidth, after place them into touchState.
 * On move retreive element parent and based on touchState values and mouse offest set new dimension
 * Stop drag or touch event

 we used onTouch events in mobile environment and onMouseDown, onMouseMove, onMouseUp for desktop binded globally to table container.
-Elemens are retreived inside and we perform actions based on their name
+Elemens are retreived inside and we perform actions based on their type

-## Columns object
+## Columns object structure

 ```js
 const columns = {